Mark Thorne's Approach

 basic hand tools, the same quality of work is difficult to achieve, if attainable in reality.

-I have invested over twenty years of my life into equine dentistry, and use the leading equipment available in
+I have invested over twenty years of my life into this area, and use the leading equipment available in order to

-order to give your horse the most comfortable mouth.
-The difference between being a winner and a loser in
+give your horse the most comfortable mouth.
+The difference between being a winner and a loser in competition is

 For further information or to book an appointment please call 07850 011518 or email

-Mark Thorne, Equine Dentist based in Yorkshire.
+Mark Thorne, Equine Dental Technician based in Yorkshire.
 BAEDT/BEVA/BVDA approved.